mikelove/igvf_spdi_demo/README.md

 <https://github.com/ncbi/dbsnp/tree/master/tutorials/Variation%20Services>

+## Additions:

+* I have added an example script `make_spdi_list.R` for converting from arbitrary variant specification (1-based) to SPDI input (0-based) for the NCBI Variant Services.

-Here I (Mike) have added an option `SPDI` to the NCBI scripts that will convert from...
+* I have added an option `SPDI` to the NCBI's original script `spdi_batch.py` that will convert from 0-based input:

 ```
-chrom : position (0-based) : ref : alt
+chrom:position:ref:alt
 ```

-(remove spaces)

 ...to a unique SPDI (0-based and validated).

-I also have added an example script for converting from arbitrary variant specification (1-based) to SPDI input (0-based) for the NCBI Variant Services.

 ## IGVF use case: